-Housing Forum planned for October 21, 2004.
-This forum will be sponsored by the First Parish Unitarian Church, the League of Women Voters of Sudbury and the Sudbury Board of Selectmen.
+Housing Forum held on October 21, 2004.
+This forum was sponsored by the Faith in Action Committee of the First Parish Unitarian Church, the League of Women Voters of Sudbury and the Sudbury Board of Selectmen.
 The combination of these three groups highlights the inclusive nature of the local discussions on housing affordability.